 as they breathed new life into my decease,

 I have known the feel of your skin,

 in dreams, with my eyes open,

-the ethereal and the corporeal, crashed inside a transient twilight,
+the ethereal and the corporeal crash inside a transient whirl,

-I have felt the light of God’s face, in your eyes, buried inside of mine,
+and I feel the light of God’s face, in your eyes, buried inside of mine,

 There is no balance, no meaning, in love,